 The ancients from all cultures used aluminum in their pottery, dyes and medicines.
 They would not have recognized it as a metal though–aluminum makes up over 8% of the earth’s crust but it’s always found mixed in with other minerals.
 It was only in 1808 that an Englishman, Sir Humphrey Davy, established its existence and named it.
-Nearly fifteen years later Pierre Berthier discovered a hard, reddish clay in Les Baux, France.
+Nearly fifteen years later Pierre Berthier discovered a hard, reddish adobe in Les Baux, France.
 He named the ore bauxite–it contained over 50% aluminum oxide, but as yet no one knew how to get the metal from the ore.

 In 1827 Friedrich Wohler, a German, invented a process that produced aluminum in a powdered form, and this method was further improved by Henri Sainte-Claire Deville in 1854.
 Though it was the first commercial process the yield was small: aluminum was considered a precious metal and was more valuable than gold.
 A bar of aluminum was exhibited at the Paris Exhibition in 1855 and the element was still rare decades later in the 1880s.
 Aluminum was chosen as the material to cap the Washington Monument.
 An 1884 telegram from William Frishmuth, the man tasked with casting the small pyramid, to the head engineer of the project captures the excitement of the moment: